Key Pointers:

 Types of Meniscus Surgery

-Meniscus surgery is typically performed through arthroscopic (keyhole) techniques, which involve small incisions and a camera to guide instruments inside the knee.
-Depending on the nature of the tear, your surgeon may recommend:
+Meniscus surgery is usually performed using arthroscopic (keyhole) techniques, which involve small incisions and a camera to guide surgical instruments within the knee.
+The type of surgery recommended depends on the location, pattern, and severity of the meniscus tear.

 What Happens During the Procedure?